ethereum/EIPs/EIPS/eip-pbmrc1.md

       - PBM owners are allowed to burn unused PBM Tokens remaining in the hands of non-whitelisted merchants/redeemers to retrieve underlying Spot Tokens.

   - Nevertheless, we do recognize there are potentially other use cases where a third type of role may be entitled to burning.
 Implementors should be cautious when designing access control over burning of PBM Tokens.

-  - The mapping of each PBM Tokens to the amount of underlying spot token held by the smart contract should be carefully accounted for and audited.

 - It is recommended to adopt a token standard that is compatible with ERC-20.
 Examples of such compatible tokens includes tokens implementing ERC-777 or ERC-1363.
 However, ERC-20 remains the most widely accepted because of its simplicity and there is a high degree of confidence in its security.